smitmartijn/networkinsight-cookbook/manuscript/ch-6-architecture.md

 Everything about your environment is stored inside the data service layer.
 Configuration data, events, and performance stats are all stored as efficiently as possible.
 This means that there are multiple database systems present.

-Searching works against an Elastic Search database which holds indexed configuration data that points to a PostgreSQL and HBASE database where metrics and configurations are held in a timestamped format.
+Searching works against an Elastic Search database which holds indexed configuration data that points to a [FoundationDB](https://www.foundationdb.org/) and [HBASE](https://hbase.apache.org/) database where metrics and configurations are held in a timestamped format.
 Using Elastic Search and having it index the other databases, speeds up any search operation and improves the user experience via the web interface.

-Configuration data is stored in PostgreSQL, and each configuration is timestamped with a time & date when this configuration was detected.
+Configuration data is stored in FoundationDB, and each configuration is timestamped with a time & date when this configuration was detected.
 Because of these timestamps, this is also where changes in configuration are held.
-Virtual Machines, Networks, Firewall rules are examples of the data available in this PostgreSQL database.
+Virtual Machines, Networks, Firewall rules are examples of the data available in this FoundationDB database.

+I> FoundationDB was introduced in version 5.1, replacing PostgreSQL.
+If you're upgrading from 5.0 or below to a newer version, the update process will automatically migrate data from PostgreSQL to FoundationDB.

 The results from the Elastic Search database also contain index pointers that link to metrics located in another database; HBASE.
 For example, a switch port object would have a link to the HBASE database where the bandwidth usage metrics are stored.
 That combination makes that the switch port configuration (port type, which VLANs, and more) is presented along with its bandwidth usage graph.